Pediatric Intestinal Disorders

 - Infections – can be viral, bacterial or a parasitic, including gastroenteritis (inflammation in the stomach and small intestine) and tapeworms.

 - Inflammatory bowel disease (IBD) — when a child has inflammation of the digestive tract.
-Most common types are ulcerative colitis and Crohn’s disease.

 - Intestinal atresia (IA) – occurs when a child’s intestine doesn’t properly form during development and prevents food and bowel movements from properly moving through digestion stages.